 If you want to know how to build a homemade pallet smoker, you’re in luck!
 Here’s a detailed tutorial on how you can start building and get smoking in no time!

 Yes, with a pile of old pallets, less than $100 and a bit of work, we built this really cool smokehouse.
-3’x3′, it’s big enough to smoke a whole animal, or at least a few big trays of meat plus some links of sausage.
+3′ x 3′, it is big enough to smoke a whole animal or at least a few big trays of meat plus some links of sausage.

 I love this project – It still amazes me what you can build with repurposed wood and how great it looks.
 We really wanted to make a big DIY smoker, but most of the plans we looked that showed you how to build a smokehouse were too small and/or they called for using quite a bit of expensive materials.
 We never found plans that really met our requirements, so we ended up making our own.

-- size – it needed to be big enough to a lot of items at once and also smoke large items
+- size – it needed to be big enough to smoke more items at once and to smoke larger items.

 - 2 1/2 inch screws *you should choose a good outdoor screw, we used plastic coated decking screws

 - Aluminum flashing

 - Corrugated tin roof (4’x3′) *this must be raw metal, not galvanized.